Updated on: November 23, 2023

 Password managers have a lot of benefits:

-- Password Generation — If you’re like me, you have almost 100 unique logins.
+- Password generation — If you’re like me, you have almost 100 unique logins.
 Each one of those passwords should be unique, without similar keywords or patterns.
-A password manager coupled with a password generator can heighten cybersecurity in a few seconds — Dashlane even has an automatic Password Changer that replaces all of your weak passwords with one click.
+A password manager coupled with a password generator can heighten cybersecurity in a few seconds — RoboForm’s password generator can create passwords that are up to 512 characters long!

 - Convenience — Having spent countless hours of my life forgetting, trying to remember, and having to reset my passwords, using a password manager is a real time saver.